AndhikaWB/VSCodePortable/README.md

 6. (Optional) if the development environment checks for specific environment variable (e.g. `XXX_HOME`, `XXXPATH`), navigate to `D:\Apps\VSCodePortable\App\AppInfo\Launcher` and open `VSCodePortable.ini` file.
 Add new `[Environment]` section (if it doesn't exist) and write the needed environment variable (e.g. `XXX_HOME=D:\Apps\CommonFiles\XXX`) under that section
 7. To check if your environment variable is recognized, type `echo %PATH%` (Command Prompt) or `echo $PATH` (Bash) or `$env:PATH` (PowerShell) inside Visual Studio Code terminal.
 Replace `PATH` with other variable name depending on your use case

 **Note:** There are at least 3 different `VSCodePortable.ini` files!
 Usually you only need to look the one located in launcher root directory.
+However, check the instruction again and make sure you modify the correct one!

 ### Supported environment variables